 le: The letters el and le are both pronounced "ul."
-There are different syllable division rules for el and le.
+There are different syllable division rules for el and le, a syllable division chart with rules is linked below.6 -y: The letter y at the end of words is pronounced long e when it is unaccented, and the sound of i as in by when accented as in deny.

--y: The letter y at the end of words is pronounced long e when it is unaccented, and the sound of i as in by when accented as in deny.
 This word also follows simple syllable division patterns linked below.